-While you’re waiting for the locks to be improved—or even after—for extra peace of mind, these simple-to-use tools can add a layer of security.
+While the tenant is waiting for the locks to be improved—or even after—for extra peace of mind, these simple-to-use tools can add a layer of security.
 Door jammers, or door security bars, are adjustable metal tubes with a nonslip rubber foot on the bottom and a rubberized cup- or V-shaped block at the top.
-To use one, adjust the length of the pole, wedge the cup-shaped block under the doorknob, and then firmly press or kick the foot toward the door until it is firmly wedged in place.
-Should someone try to open the door while the bar is in place, pressure on the door will tighten the position of the bar, making it impossible to open the door.
-These bars can be used on the main entry door, but they are also one of the best bedroom door lock options if you’d like another layer of security between you and the entry door at night, or if you have roommates against whom you’d like to secure the door overnight.
+To use one, a renter will adjust the length of the pole, wedge the cup-shaped block under the doorknob, and then firmly press or kick the foot toward the door until it is firmly wedged in place.
+If someone tries to open the door while the bar is in place, pressure on the door will tighten the position of the bar, making it impossible to open the door.
+These bars can be used on the main entry door, but they are also one of the best bedroom door lock options if the tenant would like another layer of security between them and the entry door at night, or if they have roommates against whom they’d like to secure the door overnight.

 For lever-handled doors, there are also jammers that fold in half, wedging underneath the door itself and pressing into the floor behind itself to create the same effect (these are also the best portable door locks for travel).

 Frontpoint protects your home in an emergency, whether it’s a break-in, fire, medical emergency, and more.
 View Frontpoint products.